lingdoc/pykdensity/README.md

 * **High Values (e.g., 10+):** Restricts connections to highly specific, recent sub-clades.
 Only closely related sister species or animals in the exact same genus will draw an edge.

 ### 2. Linguistic Trees (Adaptive Proportional Depth)
 Linguistic trees (like `.trees.gz` text strings) often have wildly uneven branch lengths across language families.
-To prevent large, shallow language families from skewing your metrics, the engine dynamically converts your integer value into a percentage threshold (multiplying the value by 10%).
+To prevent large, shallow language families from skewing your metrics, when `tree_type='adaptive'` the engine dynamically converts the integer value into a percentage threshold (multiplying the value by 10%).
 * **Value of 3 (interprets as 30%):** A relaxed threshold.
 Two languages draw a connection if they share even a minor portion of their historical path down from the root.
 * **Value of 5 (interprets as 50%):** A balanced median benchmark.
 Requires languages to share at least half of their ancestral lineage history.
-* **Value of 7 or higher (interprets as 70%+):** A highly restrictive threshold.
+* **Value of 7 or higher (interprets as 70%+):** A more restrictive threshold.
 Disconnects massive regional families from each other, only drawing an edge if the languages share a deep, specific local history (like close dialects or sub-branches).

 ## Examples